ASP Summer ACE Program

 - Live on campus for one week in July and begin settling into their new community

-- Summer ACE participants are expected to engage in all parts of the program from July 5-August 18 as outlined below.
+Summer ACE participants are expected to engage in all parts of the program from July 1-August 16 as outlined below.

-- July 5-8 – virtual synchronous course sessions + weekly programming
+- July 1-11 – Tuesday afternoon virtual course sessions + Thursday evening weekly programming

-- July 18-August 18 – virtual synchronous course sessions + weekly programming
+- July 22-August 16 – Tuesday afternoon virtual synchronous course sessions + Thursday evening weekly programming

-The Summer ACE Program is open to first-year members of the Academic Scholars Program whose first semester at MSU is Summer/Fall 2024.
-Applications will be due Friday, June 7 and spaces will be filled on a first come basis.
+The 2025 Summer ACE Program is open to first-year members of the Academic Scholars Program whose first semester at MSU is Summer/Fall 2025.
+Applications will be open May 1-June 6.

-All Summer ACE participants are expected to participate in week one or week two of the 2023 Maximizing Academic Growth in College (MAGIC) Program from July 9-14 or July 16-21.
-Interested participants should complete the MAGIC application as soon as possible.
+All Summer ACE participants are expected to participate in week one of the 2024 Maximizing Academic Growth in College (MAGIC) Program from July 14-19.

 - $0 – Textbooks (all materials will be accessible via D2L)